desparza22/DocumentBackup/README.md

 # DocumentBackup
-I am still working on the code for this program, but the basic idea behind the algorithm has been developed.
+I am currently working on a script for interacting with the program with a small scale of data to better understand its functionality.

 The Function:
 With a collection of separate chunks of information, which could take the form of a collection of documents or data centers for example, everything can be backed up collectively with minimal space requirements.